ScotGovAnalysis/MAU-seafood-nutrient-production/README.md

 ## License

-The methodology and code is published to facilitate feedback from the public and enable collaboration with researchers at one of our Main Research Providers - or beyond.
+The methodology and code is published to facilitate feedback and enable collaboration with researchers at our Main Research Providers and beyond.
 This repository is available under the [Open Government License v3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).